 Positive and Humane Training Techniques

 Puppy classes should never use aversive tools or corrections to teach your puppy manners or manage their off-leash play.
 Run the other way if a trainer relies on squirt bottles, shaker cans, yelling, or physical corrections to control the environment or teach basic training cues.
 These techniques are not only ineffective and damage your relationship with your puppy, but also create negative associations that can take a lifetime to fix!

 Instead, choose a puppy class that focuses on using positive reinforcement of desired behaviors.
-Classes should be fun for both you and your pup — it’s all about building a strong bond between the two of you.
-The more a behavior is rewarded, the more your puppy will choose to do it.
-For example, class time is a perfect opportunity for your puppy to learn that jumping on people never gets them attention, and a well-run class will encourage everyone to be consistent in ignoring a puppy who jumps up for attention and rewarding them for sitting nicely.
+Lessons should be fun for both you and your pup — it's all about building a strong bond between the two of you.
+The more you reward a behavior, the more your puppy will choose to do it.
+For example, class time is a perfect opportunity for your puppy to learn that jumping on people never gets them attention.
+A well-run class will encourage everyone to be consistent in ignoring a puppy who jumps up for attention and rewarding them for sitting nicely.
 This will help your pup generalize polite greetings to every human they encounter, not just you and your family.
 It truly takes a village!

 Take into account what education and certification your dog trainer has when choosing what class to attend.
-The dog training industry is sadly unregulated — anyone can call themselves a dog trainer or behaviorist.
-An uninformed instructor — or one who uses outdated techniques — can have disastrous effects on your dog’s behavior that a different trainer will have to work with you to fix later.
+Sadly, the dog training industry is unregulated — anyone can call themselves a dog trainer or behaviorist.
+An uninformed instructor (or one who uses outdated techniques) can have disastrous effects on your dog’s behavior that you'll have to fix later.